Shaleeta/607-2024/Little Duck.md

 ## Team Name: Little Duck

 My team members are Moira.
-I will be creating an audiobook version of the fairy tale "The Tiger's Bride" by Angela Carter.
-It's available for free on JSTOR.
+I'm doing an audiobook version of the fairy tale "The Tiger's Bride" by Angela Carter.
+It's available for free on JSTOR, which is handy.
-The short story tells of a girl who's father wagered her hand in marriage to a tiger during a game of cards.
-I originally read it as part of a class on fairy tales during my undergrad.
-We read a few stories by Angela Carter, who has written several feminist retellings of classic folktales.
-Another favourite of mine by her is "The Werewolf."
-Both of these stories are from her anthology book, *The Bloody Chamber*.

 ___

 ### The Plan
-**Week of March 5th:**
+**Week of March 5th**
 Decide on a short story to record in audio format.
 Print out short story and begin practicing, marking up, etc. for performance.

-**Week of March 12th:**
+**Week of March 12th**
 Receive audio recording equipment from Shaleeta.
 Record audio.

-**Week of March 19th:**
+**Week of March 19th**
 Edit audio recording.

-**Week of March 26th:**
+**Week of March 26th**
 Edit audio recording.
 Make audiobook cover.

-**Week of April 2nd:**
+**Week of April 2nd**
 Finish audiobook metadata.
 Create download Page.
 Create presentation.

-**April 11th:**
+**April 11th**
 Project due!

+# Journal Entry - March 8th, 2024

+Found a text copy online of "The Tiger's Bride" and copied it into a doc.
+Formatted it and printed it so I can make notes, markup, etc. on it.
+Formatted it double space, 12 pt font with large paragraph breaks so it will be easy to read.
+Added page numbers so that I know at a glance if the pages are out of order.
+Then, spent some time making the cover for the audiobook.
+I'm pretty happy with how it turned out, and since this isn't a design assignment, I'm not gonna worry about it anymore now that it's done.
+I also bought these really cute headphones.
+They were only $40, and they aren't fantatic or anything.
+The reason I got them is because they have light up cat ears on them!
+I needed new headphones anyways, so this project gave me a good excuse to get these stupid things.
+I love them so much.

+### Next Steps
+Practice.
+Practice.
+Practice.
+Keep a pencil in hand while I practice so that I can make notes on the script as I go.
+Maybe find a second reader for different voices?
+I like the idea of having a male voice as well as a female one, but I'm not sure who I would ask.
+My dad might be into it.
+He's a good storyteller.
+I'm hoping to start recording next week.